-18 stations can be set for the FM, AM and SAT (Satellite-if so equipped) radio to the A, B and C preset button in any combination of AM or FM stations.
+18 stations can be set for the FM, AM and SAT (Satellite-if so equipped) radio to the A, B and C preset button in any combination of FM, AM or SAT stations.

-- Choose preset channel A, B or C using the preset select button. - Tune to the desired station using manual, SEEK or SCAN tuning.
-Push and hold any of the desired station memory buttons (1 - 6) until a beep sound is heard. - The channel indicator will then come on and the sound will resume.
-Memorizing is now complete. - Other buttons can be set in the same manner.
+- 1. Choose preset channel A, B or C using the preset select button. - 2.
+Select the desired FM, AM or SAT station band.

+- Tune to the desired station using manual, SEEK or SCAN tuning.
+Push and hold any of the desired station memory buttons (1 - 6) until a beep sound is heard. - 4.
+The channel indicator will then come on and the sound will resume.
+Memorizing is now complete. - 5.
+Other buttons can be set in the same manner.